stangeqwq/CTF/TryHackMe/Task11_uploadvulns_WriteUp.md

 /Admin (Status: 200)
 Progress: 9029 / 220561 (4.09%)
 ```
-We look at the website and see how it responds to each of these directories.
-It seems only `http://jewel.uploadvulns.thm/admin` is interesting.
-----insert image maybe??
+Looking at the admin page, we see that we are able to execute code through it by choosing files in the `/modules` directory.
+From this, one can recognize that this is a potential directory-traversal vulnerability.

 Looking at the page source is another method of enumeration.
 The following lines are interesting.
 ```html